z0rc/dotfiles/README.md

 # There are many like it, but this one is mine

-This repostory contains tools and configs I use in shell.
+This repository contains tools and configs I use in shell.
 No graphical stuff, usable both on server and personal workstation.
 Battle tested on OS X and various Linux distributions including Debian, Ubuntu, CentOS.